MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 3. Notice that the **Product Details** page is for **Clothing**.

-4. To return to the source page, at the top-left corner of the page, click the arrow button.
+4. To return to the source page, at the top-left corner of the page, select the arrow button.

 5. Select the **My Performance** page.

-6. Click each of the buttons, and then notice that a different visual is displayed.
+6. Select each of the buttons, and then notice that a different visual is displayed.

 ### **Task 2: Finish up**

-In this task you will complete the lab.
+In this task, you'll complete the lab.

-1. To return to your workspace, in the banner across the window web page, click **My Workspace**.
+1. To return to your workspace, in the banner across the window web page, select **My Workspace**.

 	![Picture 23](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image56.png)